 – Tim Berners-Lee, father of the World Wide Web

-Right now, could you find people from ages 18 to 35 who care about defense issues and love ice cream in your Fireside account?
-If you’ve answered yes, you’ve probably used our survey tool to track them down.
-But what if you cannot identify people who care about defense or like ice cream?
-We recommend sending a franked survey to your entire email list.
-Our survey tool allows you to ask your constituents any franking-approved questions.
-Then, Fireside automatically tags the constituent responses to their profile.
-You can use this newly acquired information to build 499 audiences for mailers once you creep back into that blackout period!
+Right now, could you find people from ages 18 to 35 who care about defense issues and love ice cream?
+If you’ve answered yes, you’ve probably used a survey tool to track them down.
+But what if you can’t identify people who care about defense or like ice cream?

-Another great thing that comes from sending surveys: subscribers.
-A survey can be configured to automatically add your constituents to your opt-in list while simultaneously collecting valuable data.
+Another great thing that comes from sending surveys is subscribers.
+A survey can be configured to automatically add your constituents to your opt-in list while simultaneously collecting valuable constituent data.